 Next you can start taking photos especially for your website.
 Here are three things you need to keep in mind when posting photos to your website:

 – Make sure you’re the rightful owner of each photo, or that you have the permission of the rightful owner and the people in the photo to post it.

 – Use photos that are aligned with your visual branding.

 – Create photos that show off your business in some meaningful way.
-This can be how nice your team members are, how fun it is to visit your business, or how great people look and feel after getting a service from you or buying your products.
+This can be how nice your team members are, how fun it is to visit your business, or how great people look and feel after getting a service from you.

 Why: Positive reviews are crucial to local businesses.
 Positive reviews get 73% of consumers to trust a local business more.
 So posting customer testimonials on your website is great for your business.